line/promgen/README.md

 * [Ikasan](https://github.com/studio3104/ikasan)

-LINE uses the Ikasan tool to send and receive HipChat messages over HTTP.
+LINE uses the Ikasan tool to send HipChat messages over HTTP.
 This tool is useful because you don't need to manage HipChat tokens.

-Specify the Ikachan module and the URL if you want to receive alert notifications through HipChat.
+Specify the Ikachan(not Ikasan) module and the URL if you want to receive alert notifications through HipChat.

 * Mail